Generic name: empagliflozin, linagliptin, and metformin [ EM-pa-gli-FLOE-zin, LIN-a-GLIP-tin, and-met-FOR-min ]

 Do not breastfeed while you are taking Trijardy XR.

 Trijardy XR is not approved for use by anyone younger than 18 years old.

 How should I take Trijardy XR?

 Take Trijardy XR exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

 Trijardy XR is usually taken in the morning with a meal.

-Swallow the Trijardy XR tablet whole and do not crush, chew, break, or dissolve it.
+Swallow the tablet whole and do not crush, chew, break, or dissolve it.
 Tell your doctor if you have trouble swallowing the tablet.

-Trijardy XR can affect the results of certain lab tests for glucose (sugar) in the urine.
+Trijardy XR can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Trijardy XR.

 Store at room temperature away from moisture and heat.